Isaiah-Mwinga/Isaiah-Mwinga/README.md

-### Hi there, I'm Mwinga 👋
+### Hi there, I'm  Isaiah Mwinga 👋

-### I'm a developer, DataScientist and Student
+### I'm a  a software developer,

-- 🔭 I’m currently working on a React project
+- 🔭 I’m currently working on a Vue Js/FastAPI project
-- 👯 I’m looking to collaborate on React and Django projects
+- 👯 I’m looking to collaborate on FastAPI projects
-- 💬 Ask me about Javascript, Python, React and machine learning
+- 💬 Ask me about Javascript, Python, and machine learning